michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 public static int sum ( /* params go here */ )
 ```

-Now to take it one step further, I want it to to have a parameter named x that is a type `int` and a parameter named y that is type `int`:
+Now to take it one step further, I want it to have a parameter named x that is a type `int` and a parameter named y that is type `int`:

 ```java
 // define a method called sum that returns an int